rust-bitcoin/rust-bitcoin/README.md

 Contributions are generally welcome.
 If you intend to make larger changes please discuss them in an issue before PRing them to avoid duplicate work and architectural mismatches.
-If you have any questions or ideas you want to discuss please join us in [#bitcoin-rust](https://web.libera.chat/?channel=#bitcoin-rust) on [libera.chat](https://libera.chat).
+If you have any questions or ideas you want to discuss, please join us in [#bitcoin-rust](https://web.libera.chat/?channel=#bitcoin-rust) on [libera.chat](https://libera.chat).

-For more information please see [`CONTRIBUTING.md`](./CONTRIBUTING.md).
+For more information, please see [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 ## Minimum Supported Rust Version (MSRV)